 There are four dimensions within Market Access that can secure commercial success; Technology, Stakeholders, Environment, and Management.
 Each dimension plays a crucial role for organisations when innovating, and the interdependencies between each should clearly be understood.

 The Technological dimension of innovation in Market Access is comprised of two segments: digital and big data.
 Digital focuses on communication solutions, either internally or externally.
 Internally, the deployment of collaborative platforms between several departments should specifically be designed to ensure it meets the needs for Market Access.
 For example, the solution can be structured in a way that matches the outline of Health Technology Assessment (HTA) dossiers.
 Externally, digital communication aims to develop innovative media to improve interactions with payers.
-For example, the development of tablet applications can facilitate negotiations with hospital procurement groups by showcasing savings made thanks to the introduction of a new product.
+For example, the development of tablet applications can facilitate negotiations with hospital procurement groups by showcasing savings made thanks to the introduction of a new medicine.

 Big data is the second segment of Technology in Market Access; it encompasses a wide number of solutions which enable more robust outputs and predictive analysis of possible competitive moves which can be triggered by the launch of a new product.
 These innovative analytical approaches are particularly effective in defining winning pricing and access strategies.

 The Stakeholders dimension explores how companies should align with other groups.
 Payer viewpoints have evolved in the past few years, mainly due to the uncertainty around the efficacy of new products, which were tested in a “theoretical” or “perfect” clinical trial environment, and may not deliver on promises when used in “real life” conditions after launch.
-Companies must now more and more systematically develop real world data collection plans, in particular for innovative products.
-This needs to be planned a long time prior to launch and companies should consider offering pay for performance models, whereby the healthcare system will not be required to pay for treatments of patients who don’t respond to treatments.
+Companies must now more and more systematically develop real world data collection plans, in particular for innovative medicines.
+This needs to be planned a long time prior to launch and companies should consider offering pay for performance models, whereby the healthcare system will not be required to pay for treatments of patients who don’t respond to therapies.
 This transforms the relationship between companies and payers into a long term, continuous partnership.

 Patients’ influence on HTA decisions also have dramatically increased in the past few years, as patient representatives sit with appraisal committees in a growing number of countries.
 This paves the way to further consideration of their expectations by payers who are traditionally less sensitive than physicians to endpoints such as Patient Reported Outcomes (PROs).
 Implications for companies are numerous, ranging from clinical trial design to patient advocacy strategies.